Oniscus asellus ssp. occidentalis Bilton, 1994

 A morphologically distinct form of Oniscus occurs in south-west England, which is smaller, more brightly coloured and with a more highly arched body.
 Molecular studies have shown this to be a genetically distinct taxa of ancient divergence (Bilton, et al, 1999).

-Since the two forms can interbreed, to produce morphologically intermediate hybrids, the south-western taxon was described as a sub-species O. asellus ssp. occidentalis (Bilton, 1994) rather than a full species.
+Since the two forms can interbreed, to produce morphologically intermediate hybrids, this south-western taxon was described as a sub-species O. asellus ssp. occidentalis (Bilton, 1994) rather than a full species.
 It is only reliably identified from a male specimen, where the tip to the 1st endopod is forked (simple in O. a. asellus).

-Distribution and Habitat
+Distribution

-Pure populations of O. a. occidentalis occur in south-western England, south Wales and the south coast of Ireland.
+Scattered populations of O. a. occidentalis occur in south-western England, south Wales and the south coast of Ireland.
 Beyond this intermediate forms of hybrid origin occur sporadically throughout England (and probably Ireland).

 O. a. occidentalis favours rural semi-natural damp woodland, wetland and rank grassland (whereas O. a. asellus readily colonises drier habitats and synanthropic sites).